 Figure 12: Customer Energy Portal Sample

-The Hawaiian Electric Companies Customer Energy Portal will allow customers to view their energy usage, payment and billing information on many devices including smart phones, tablets and personal computers (PCs).
-Data from new and existing systems will be available for display including data from the MDMS, Demand Response Management System (DRMS), Advanced Distribution Management System (ADMS), the SAP Customer Information System (CIS) and data from third party providers such as the Prepay solution provider.
-Regardless of provider, the Customer Energy Portal will provide an integrated portal requiring the user to sign in only once.
+Our Customer Energy Portal allows customers to view their energy usage, payment and billing information on many devices including smart phones, tablets and personal computers.
+Data from new and existing systems is available for display including data from the MDMS, Demand Response Management System (DRMS), Advanced Distribution Management System (ADMS), the SAP Customer Information System (CIS) and data from third-party providers (such as the Prepay solution provider).
+Regardless of provider, the Customer Energy Portal provides an integrated portal requiring a customer to sign in only once.

-The Customer Energy Portal will support a wide range of services and information for customers including support for customer moves, various payment options including pre-payment plans and Time of Use (TOU) plans, and support for customers with solar PV systems on Net Energy Metering (NEM) tariffs.
-The CFS will support outage reporting including notifying users of outages and allowing users to report outages on-line.
-The CFS will allow customers to enroll in programs offered by Hawaiian Electric Companies such as Demand Response (DR) programs, and will support export of usage data using a nation-wide Green Energy data standard.
+The Customer Energy Portal supports a wide range of services and information for customers including support for customer moves, various payment options (including pre-payment plans and time-of-use plans), and assistance for customers with solar PV systems on Net Energy Metering (NEM) tariffs.
+All Customer Facing Solutions can report on service outages, including notifying users of the outage and allowing them to report on an outage online.
+The CFS allows customers to enroll in offered programs (such as Demand Response), and supports exporting usage data using the nationwide Green Energy data standard.

-The CFS system will provide reports on site usage including the number of visitors, statistics on device hardware and browsers used and average time spent on the site.
-For mobile devices, the CFS will allow customers to report an outage using their GPS location, provided the user authorized use of their location.

-13 shows the CFS implementation for Hawaiian Electric Companies.
+The Customer Energy Portal can also report on how often it is used (including the number of visitors), provide details on device hardware and browsers, and list the average time spent on the site.
+For mobile devices, the Customer Energy Portal allows customers to report an outage using their GPS location, provided the user authorized use of their location.
+Figure 13 shows our CFS implementation.